Gonzalez, South Alabama Jaguars to visit Buford, Old Dominion Monarchs - WTOP News

 Norfolk, Virginia; Sunday, 1 p.m.
 EST

-BOTTOM LINE: Old Dominion hosts South Alabama in a matchup of Sun Belt teams.
+BOTTOM LINE: En’Dya Buford and Old Dominion host Daniela Gonzalez and South Alabama in Sun Belt action.

-The Monarchs are 5-1 in home games.
-Old Dominion has a 1-1 record in games decided by less than 4 points.
+The Monarchs have gone 5-1 in home games.
+Old Dominion ranks third in the Sun Belt in team defense, giving up 58.8 points while holding opponents to 35.5% shooting.

 The Jaguars are 2-5 on the road.
-South Alabama ranks seventh in the Sun Belt with 35.2 rebounds per game led by Daniela Gonzalez averaging 7.3.
+South Alabama allows 69.5 points to opponents and has been outscored by 5.5 points per game.

-Old Dominion’s average of 4.6 made 3-pointers per game this season is only 0.7 fewer made shots on average than the 5.3 per game South Alabama allows.
-South Alabama averages 5.7 made 3-pointers per game this season, 1.8 more made shots on average than the 3.9 per game Old Dominion allows.
+Old Dominion averages 62.1 points per game, 7.4 fewer points than the 69.5 South Alabama gives up.
+South Alabama has shot at a 39.3% rate from the field this season, 3.8 percentage points higher than the 35.5% shooting opponents of Old Dominion have averaged.

-The Monarchs and Jaguars face off Sunday for the first time in conference play this season.
+The Monarchs and Jaguars match up Sunday for the first time in conference play this season.

-TOP PERFORMERS: En’Dya Buford is scoring 11.7 points per game and averaging 5.8 rebounds for the Monarchs.
+TOP PERFORMERS: Buford is scoring 11.7 points per game with 5.8 rebounds and 3.3 assists for the Monarchs.

 LAST 10 GAMES: Monarchs: 7-3, averaging 62.0 points, 38.2 rebounds, 11.3 assists, 8.1 steals and 2.7 blocks per game while shooting 36.3% from the field.
 Their opponents have averaged 57.5 points per game.